netsec-ethz/scion-quic-multipath_I-D/draft-zaeschke-scion-quic-multipath.md

 path(s) for a given usecase.
 One example of probing packets are packets that measure round trip time (RTT).

-If sent en block, probing packets can be detected because they may be sent in bulk, to the same destination, in regular intervals, and all with slightly different paths attached.
+If sent en-block, probing packets can be detected because they may be sent in bulk, to the same destination, in regular intervals, and all with slightly different paths attached.